wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/scheduled-task-properties.md

       </tr>
       <tr class="odd">
          <td>Task Implementation</td>
-         <td>The default task implementation class ( <code>                 org.apache.synapse.startup.tasks.MessageInjector                </code> ) of the ESB will be selected by default.
-This class simply injects a specified message into the Synapse environment of the ESB when the server starts.<br />
+         <td>The default task implementation class ( <code>                 org.apache.synapse.startup.tasks.MessageInjector                </code> ) of the Micro Integrator will be selected by default.
+This class simply injects a specified message into the Synapse environment when the server starts.<br />
-            If you are want to use a custom task implementation, see the instructions in <a href="#SchedulingaTaskUsingtheDefaultImplementation-custom">Writing Tasks</a> .
+            If you are want to use a custom task implementation, see the instructions on <a href="../../../develop/customizations/creating-custom-task-scheduling">writing tasks</a> .
          </td>
       </tr>
       <tr class="even">